hojjunekim/hojjunekim.github.io/_projects/i_TA.md

 ---
 layout: page
-title: Autonomous Flight Control in Quadrotor system
-description: PX4, Apriltag, calibration, ROS2
+title: Teaching Assistant in Robot Programming Class
+description: Circuit Soldering, CAD, 3D Printing
-img: /assets/img/projects/landing/init.png
+img: /assets/img/projects/TA/prop.png
-importance: 2
+importance: 3
 category: fun
 ---

 Developed path planning algorithm via bezier curve, and auto landing with April Tag in simulation and off-board flight.
 Jetson-Xavier and PX4 pix hawk are used.
 You can see the landing videos below.

-You can see the demo videos.